Xylambda/NeuralNetwork/README.md

 ### How does it work?
 The model is created based on n layers.
 A layer is a set of numbers that represents the weight and bias matrices.

 The model computes feedforward and backpropagation.
-It also has a non-stochastich gradient descent algorithm to update the weights and biases.
+It also has a non-stochastic gradient descent algorithm to update the weights and biases.

 ## What is the output?